mybonk/mybonk-wiki/baby-rabbit-holes.md

     - Recursive path expansion: e.x. “/u/lo/b” expands to “/usr/local/bin”.
     - Spelling correction and approximate completion: Minor typo mistakes in file or directory names are fixed automatically.
     - Plugin and theme support: This is the greatest feature of Zsh.
 Use [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh#readme) manage these effortlessly (list of plugins [HERE](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins)).
-  - [fzf (Fuzzy Finde](https://www.freecodecamp.org/news/fzf-a-command-line-fuzzy-finder-missing-demo-a7de312403ff/): A tool that can change your tech life into “before” and “after” parts.
+  - [fzf (Fuzzy Finder)](https://www.freecodecamp.org/news/fzf-a-command-line-fuzzy-finder-missing-demo-a7de312403ff/): A tool that can change your tech life into "before" and "after" parts.

 - Environment variables in Linux-based systems: